lstefano71/DyalogHmonClient/memory-bank/activeContext.md

 - Finalizing reliability (testing retry logic, robust error handling, state management).
 - Adding comprehensive XML documentation to all public APIs.
 - Writing unit and integration tests for core logic and orchestrator API.
-- Implementing the consumer workflow example in the console project.
-- Reviewing and updating all documentation, including README.md.

 ## Recent Changes
 - Unit tests implemented for HmonOrchestrator, HmonConnection, and ServerConnection (construction, disposal, error handling).